Crivella/2Dexc_buck/README.md

   The script will identify already performed calculation and read their previous output instead of re-doing them.
   If you want to redo a calculation, its previous output should be deleted.

+## PPtools
+GNUplot post-processing tool for the final {PREFIX}_SAVE.dat file.
+Launch these scripts from the folder containing the 'system.sh' and '{PREFIX}_SAVE.dat' files
+  1. min_cd.gnu:  Plot the total energy VS buckling for every celldim specified in the LIST in 'system.sh'.
+Fit the data using a 'parabolic/quadratic fit' and take the total energy at the extrema for every celldim.
+Plot the "Total energ VS celldim(minimized)" plus its fit.
+  2. min_bk.gnu :  Plot the total energy VS celldim for every buckling specified in the LIST in 'system.sh'.
+Fit the data using a 'parabolic/quadratic fit' and take the total energy at the extrema for every buckling.
+Plot the "Total energ VS buckling(minimized)" plus its fit.
+  3. samedist.gnu:  Plot the "Total energy VS buckling" where the distance between atom is kept constant as the reference equilibrium distance.
+Also plot the fit of the "energy at the valence and conduction band extrema VS celldim"
+  4. inplane.gnu:  Plot the "Total energy vs celldim" for buckling = 0 and fit it.